7aske/grain/documentation/02-controller.md

 * `Object[]` - any object array will be parsed as a JSON array response.

-* `String` - will just return the contents of the string as a `text/plain` response Special case: if the string response ends with `redirect:` will send a 302 redirect to the client with the remainder after the `redirect:` prefix as the value of `Location` header.
+* `String` - will just return the contents of the string as a `text/plain` response.
+Special case: if the string response starts with `redirect:` will send a 302 redirect to the client with the remainder after the `redirect:` prefix as the value of `Location` header.